blind-computing/blind-computing/content/downloads/_index.md

 of to help the blind and visually impaired throughout their computing journey.

-**Note:** Some of the software on this page was **not created by the contributors of Blind Computing**.
+**Note:** Some of the software on this page **may not be created by the contributors of Blind Computing**.
 All credit goes to the creaters and maintainers of the software.
 Also, all of the files below are to be used at you\'re own risk and we can not assume any responsibility if something goes wrong.